 While it may be tempting to imitate what others have done, if all you do is write a carbon copy of a typical listicle, no one will be interested in your post.

 It's unlikely to gain backlinks, making it more difficult to rank in Google and attract search visitors.

 As a result, you should write down your own ideas before considering what other listicles on the subject have to offer.
-This procedure does not have to be difficult.
-Simply start with a blank document and a list of prospective ideas.

 6. Write the Subheadings